-During the problem set analysis training, participants will examine the weekly tutorial problem set from their students' perspectives.
-We will also
+During the problem set analysis training, participants will examine the weekly tutorial problem set in the upcoming week from their students' perspectives.
+We will

-- Identify the learning goals for the tutorial problem set in the upcoming week and classify them into appropriate levels of Bloom's taxonomy or the Cognitive demand framework with proper justification. - Identify the background content a student needs to start working on the question and design some probing questions you can ask to verify whether a student has the background knowledge (beyond just asking whether or not they have covered it in class). - Identify possible misconceptions or sticking points a student might have while working through the question, and design some leading questions you can ask to help them with it. - Design at least two questions that you can ask to ensure a student has fully understood the main learning goals of the question.
+• Identify the learning goals for the problems and classify them into appropriate levels of Bloom's taxonomy or the Cognitive demand framework with proper justification.

-- These should be short and metacognitive questions that can be used to highlight the main takeaway. - One of the questions should be something that can be used to slow down students who are going too fast and ensure they spend time fully exploring an idea.
+- Identify the background content a student needs to start working on the problems, and design some probing questions you can ask to verify whether a student has the prior knowledge (beyond just asking whether or not they have covered it in class). - Identify possible misconceptions or sticking points a student might have while working through the problems. and design some leading questions you can ask to help them with it. - Design at least two questions that you can ask to ensure a student has fully understood the main learning goals of the problems. - These should be short and metacognitive questions that can be used to highlight the main takeaway. - One of the questions should be something that can be used to slow down students who are going too fast with a superficial understanding and ensure they spend time fully exploring an idea.

-Assessment
+Feedback/Assessment

 - The Lead Junior Tutors will be observed by the GTAs or the instructor.
 You will be scored based on a rubric and provided written feedback about your performance.
 The rubric is available on Canvas. - You will receive feedback from your peers, who will submit observation reports towards the end of the quarter.
-You will not be assessed based on the feedback from your peers; rather, the goal is to get better at providing objective feedback. - After the end of the quarter, you will receive feedback from the students through a survey.
-The results will be sent to you sometime in the next quarter.
+You will not be assessed based on their feedback; rather, the goal is to improve your ability to provide objective feedback. - After the end of the quarter, you will receive feedback from the students through a survey.